akeluke/encrypted-rev-shell/README.md

 This project is based on some coursework set by my University, it is far from being complete and requires much more work.
 However, I am continuously improving it.

-However, some basic features currently include:
+Some basic features currently include:
 - Connection using OpenSSL v.3
 - Full TTy shell on client using forkpty()
 - Functionality to Download and Upload files to and from server